Lesson 8: How to Study the Bible

 • What doesn’t make sense to you?
 Anything you don’t understand?
 (Talk through any issues they might have.)

-• What does this passage mean to the original reader that James was writing to?
+• What would this passage have meant to its original reader, the reader to whom James wrote?

-• How could this passage apply to your life?
+• How does this passage apply to your life?

 Good job.
 You’ve just studied the Bible!
 Was that easy or hard?